 Edit your content for the web

-Most people don’t write for the web automatically.
-Academics tend to use
+Most professors don’t write for the web automatically.
+Academics like you may use

 - complicated or dense sentences